 Gustafson, No. 14 Iowa beat No. 7 Maryland 86-73

-Tania Davis scored 13 points for Iowa, which went 27 of 29 from the line.
+Tania Davis scored 13 points for Iowa, which made 27 of 29 foul shots.
+Kathleen Doyle finished with 12.

 Maryland: The Terps missed a shot to put the Big Ten out of reach, but losing at Iowa isn’t something to be ashamed of.
 The Hawkeyes are 14-0 at home.
 They reeled off nine straight points to close the game.

 Iowa: The Hawkeyes, barring a collapse that doesn’t appear to be coming, can start planning on hosting the first two rounds of the NCAA Tournament.
 This was the kind of victory that should convince the committee that Iowa deserves a top-four seed.

 SHE SAID IT